murattatar/Easy-SBD-Alert/README.md

 # Easy-SBD-Alert
-Easy Steem Dolar (SBD) Alert with sound
+Easy Steem Dollars (SBD) Alert with sound
 ---

 You can use Easy SBD Alert Toll (11 KB)